Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization

 Figure \ref{fig:llm_eval_by_items_gemini_25_pro} analyzes \rev{Gemini 2.5 Pro}'s item-level performance, showing its top and bottom 5 checklist items plus consistently over- and under-specified items (see Appendix Figure \ref{fig:llm_eval_by_items_full} for top-3 models).

-\rev{\textbf{Single-value items are Gemini's strength, while settlement details are its blind spots.} Filing date leads with a near-perfect matching score of 0.97, followed by other straightforward items such as Class action vs.\ Individual (0.83) and Judge name (0.80).
-For the next-best items, Important Filings and Parties, the scores fall below 0.7, and the median matching score across all 26 items is 0.43.
-In contrast, Gemini struggles dramatically with settlement-related information---scoring just 0.12, 0.11, and 0.00 on the three settlement items---while Related Cases and Reported Opinions are also among the weakest-performing items.}
+\textbf{Single-value items are Gemini's strength, while settlement details are its blind spots.} \texttt{Filing date} has a near-perfect matching score of 0.97, followed by \texttt{Class action vs.\ Individual} (0.83) and \texttt{Judge name} (0.80).
+However, scores drop below 0.7 even for the next-best items, \texttt{Important Filings} and \texttt{Parties}, and the median score across all 26 items is only 0.43.
+Gemini performs worst on settlement-related items, scoring 0.12, 0.11, and 0.00 on the three settlement categories.

-\rev{\textbf{Gemini 2.5 Flash tends to overspecify and underspecify checklist items with multiple values in its summaries.} All of the top five over-specified and under-specified items are multi-value items, with Trials appearing in both lists.
-This suggests that when multiple values are possible, the model has difficulty matching human judgments about which details to include.
-Settlement Duration, Terms and Disputes are under-specified 100\% of the time.
-Overall, the model is far more prone to under-specification than over-specification, with median rates of 76.5\% and 26.5\%, respectively.}
+\textbf{Gemini 2.5 Flash tends to overspecify and underspecify checklist items with multiple values in its summaries.} All top over- and under-specified items are multi-value items, with \texttt{Trials} appearing in both lists. \texttt{Settlement Duration}, \texttt{Settlement Terms}, and \texttt{Settlement Disputes} are under-specified 100\% of the time, showing that Gemini often misses settlement details.
+Overall, Gemini is much more prone to under-specification than over-specification, a trend across models, with median rates of 76.5\% and 26.5\%, respectively.